Lab Report │

 What happens during a tournament:

-• Game 3 (4 PM): Cumulative glycogen debt creates performance cliff
+• Game 3 (4 PM): cumulative glycogen debt creates a performance cliff.

 The performance collapse pattern: